Shak623/ZendeskCodingChallenge/README.md

 ### Angular Server

 To run tests on the angular server make sure you are in the zendesk-ticket-app directory.
-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` in the zendesk-ticket-app directory to execute the unit tests via [Karma](https://karma-runner.github.io).

-To see the code coverage of the angular server, run `ng test --no-watch --code-coverage`.
-This will create a coverage directory in the zendesk-ticket-app, and in this dirctory is an index.html file that you can open with a live server.
+To see the code coverage of the angular server, after running `ng test`, it will create a coverage directory in the zendesk-ticket-app.
+In this dirctory is an index.html file that you can open with a live server. `ng test` will also display a code summary in the terminal

 ### Node Server